 The South African crew on this flight were lovely, professional, and made time to have a chat with most passengers in Business Class.
 I admit that I am in love with South Africa and its people, so I am very biased, but I would fly SAA again in a heartbeat, simply because of its wonderful crew.

 Other Inflight Offerings

 Amenities were not provided on this short flight.

 The SAA A340-600 does not have an onboard walk-up bar.

-This review was written by my friends at The Luxury Travel Expert.
+This review was written by our friends at The Luxury Travel Expert.